wp-plugins/nelio-featured-posts/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Tweaking CSS styles just to make sure that featured posts with featured images use a proper layout.

 = 1.1.1 =
 * Bug fix: on previous versions of the plugin, saving the list of featured posts for the first time did not work (but, after that first attemp, save